See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Office: RCS 452

-Kenneth L. Stilson is best known as the author of the classic text, Acting Is Believing, 8th, 9th, 10th, 11th, and 12th editions, with Larry D. Clark and the late Charles McGaw, which has been adopted by more than 150 universities and colleges around the world.
+Kenneth L. Stilson is best known as the author of the classic text, Acting Is Believing, 8th, 9th, 10th, 11th, and 12th editions, with the late Larry D. Clark and the late Charles McGaw, which has been adopted by more than 150 universities and colleges around the world.

 Kenn received his Ph.D. in Theatre from the University of Missouri-Columbia in 1991 and his MA in Theatre in 1987, where he studied under the tutelage of Dr. Larry D. Clark.